087narain/Finance-project/README.md

 ## Things I would improve:

-- Including more variables (such as rate of change)
+- Inclusion of more variables (such as rate of change)
-- Incorporate external data (effects of supply-side shocks, earnings reports etc.)
+- Incorporation of external data (effects of supply-side shocks, earnings reports etc.)
-- Considered impact of competitor stocks as secondary inputs in price determination.
+- Consideration of impact of competitor stocks as secondary inputs in price determination.